Edinburgh-Chemistry-Teaching/ATCP_23_24/README.md

-# Introduction to Machine Learning in Chemistry
+# Advanced Topics in Chemical Physics: Introduction to Machine Learning

-This repository contains two lectures and a 3 session workshop on introducing machine learning concepts in the advanced physical chemistry module at UoE.
+This repository contains three lectures and three workshop sessions on introducing machine learning concepts in the advanced physical chemistry module at UoE.

 ## Author
 Dr Antonia Mey -- antonia.mey@ed.ac.uk